13 Signs of Clouded Judgment That Can Trap Your Thinking

 What does it mean when someone is clouded?

 When someone has clouded judgment, or when emotions, biases, or external factors influence thinking.
-It implies a need for more clarity and objectivity in their decision-making, making it difficult to make rational choices.
+It implies a need for greater clarity and objectivity in their decision-making, which makes it difficult to make rational choices.

 Does anxiety cloud your judgment?